laurentbristiel/elapsed_by_keyword/README.md

 elapsed_by_keyword
 ==================

-Robot Framework elapsed time by keyword
+Return the total time elapsed in every keyword on the standard output Only first level keywords are taken into account